ZoDIAC: Zoneout Dropout Injection Attention Calculation

 \section{Related Work}

-A wide variety of methods have been used for automatic image captioning.
-Template-based methods \cite{Kulkarni,Farhadi_2010,Li_2011} required prior knowledge of visual features and relied on visual feature engineering.
-The first deep learning models used for image captioning, such as the Show and Tell introduced by Vinyals et al. \cite{Vinyals_2015_CVPR}, and the first attentive deep model, Show, Attend and Tell, introduced by Xu et al. \cite{Xu}, performed better than template-based methods by employing CNNs.
-End-to-end image captioning systems rely on CNN backbones for feature extraction.
-The CNN backbones that are commonly used for vision-language tasks are ResNet101 \cite{Resnet} and ResNext152 \cite{Resnext}.
-Early deep learning methods for image captioning used conventional convolutional architectures that operate upon the entire image to extract the visual features in the encoder part of the model \cite{Karpathy_2014,Donahue_2015_CVPR,Xu,Xu2}.
-Anderson et al. \cite{Anderson2017up-down} introduced the Bottom-up and Top-down attention model for image captioning and visual question answering.
-Top-down attention refers to the application of attention mechanisms in the decoder part of the model, whereas Bottom-up attention refers to the application of visual attention in the encoder part of the model.
-In Bottom-up attention, the input image is passed through an object detector, usually Faster-RCNN \cite{FasterRCNN}.
+Predating the deep neural networks, template-based methods \cite{Kulkarni,Farhadi_2010,Li_2011} used prior knowledge of visual features and relied on visual feature engineering for visual feature extraction.
+The first deep learning models used for image captioning end-to-end, such as the Show and Tell introduced by Vinyals et al. \cite{Vinyals_2015_CVPR}, and the first attentive deep model, Show, Attend and Tell, introduced by Xu et al. \cite{Xu}, performed better than template-based methods by employing CNNs for visual feature extraction.
+Early deep learning methods for image captioning used convolutional architectures that operate upon the entire image to extract the visual features in the encoder part of the model \cite{Karpathy_2014,Donahue_2015_CVPR,Xu,Xu2}.
+Via leveraging an object detector, Anderson et al. \cite{Anderson2017up-down} introduced bottom-up and top-down attention for image captioning and visual question answering.
+In bottom-up attention, the input image is passed through an object detector, usually Faster-RCNN \cite{FasterRCNN} pre-trained on Visual-Genome dataset \cite{VGenome} using a ResNet-101 \cite{Resnet} convolutional network pre-trained on ImageNet-1k \cite{imagenet_cvpr09}.
 From the RoI Align layer in the object detector, we get the region proposals or the coordinates of the objects in the input image.
-Visual features are extracted from these regions using a CNN backbone, and these features concatenated with the word embedding at each time step are sent to an attention LSTM and then to an attention network that performs visual attention.
-The attention values and the hypothesis vector of the attention LSTM are then sent to a language LSTM for generating token embeddings at word level \cite{Anderson2017up-down}.
+This way the model only attends to salient regions in the image.
+Visual features are extracted from the detected regions using a CNN backbone, and these features concatenated with the word embedding at each time step are sent to a visual attention LSTM and then to an attention network that performs visual attention.
+The attention values and the hypothesis vector of the visual attention LSTM are then sent to a language LSTM for generating token embeddings at word level \cite{Anderson2017up-down}.